 Member since 2016

-Mr. Tim O’Brien is the Vice Chair of the Edmonton Police Commission for 2017.
+Mr. Tim O’Brien is the Chair of the Edmonton Police Commission.

 A proven senior executive who has overseen operations in the heavy equipment, energy and industrial sectors, Mr. O’Brien has had responsibilities in complex, diverse organizations that are comprised of union and non-union resources, $450 million P&L across five service lines in 28 distinct regions in Western Canada, while ensuring targeted growth and financial strategy and management.

 During his time with Flint Energy Services as a Senior Vice President, Mr. O’Brien participated in the acquisition of several aligned companies in the oil and gas sector in support of the company’s overall strategic plan.
 This required him to successfully develop new internal services and processes to integrate six acquisitions into a single operating division growing revenues from $165 million to $450 million annually.

 Mr. O’Brien has served the community in a variety of ways in a board capacity, including Persons with Developmental Disabilities, Elite Camp Services, Raydon Rentals, St. Joseph’s Hospital, and St. Joseph’s College, University of Alberta.